anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

        -  Index of the last page to adding watermark (inclusive).
 By default will use the last page of the source document.
        -  7

-    *  -  Page Range
+    *  -  Pages
-       -  The range of target pages delimeted by ;
+       -  The range of target pages delimeted by ';'.
+If set then "Start Page" and "End Page" will be ignored.
        -  1;3;5

 .. rubric:: Example